BRim28/LeetCodeSeries/README.md

-# LeetCodeSeries
+# LeetCode Series
-Solutions to LeetCode problems
+This repository contains solutions to various LeetCode problems